The National Wallace Monument @ Stirling, Scotland (Credits: John Carroll)

-I am a Lecturer in Sociotechnical & Responsible Artificial Intelligence (AI) / Data Science at the University of Stirling, which I joined in 2023.
-My research focuses on assessing and addressing the eco-social-technical effects of AI ecosystems, and is funded by both the UK and Brazilian governments.
+I am a Lecturer in Artificial Intelligence (AI) / Data Science at the University of Stirling, which I joined in 2023.
+My research focuses on the sociotechnical effects of AI ecosystems, and is funded by both the UK and Brazilian governments.

-I organize the Sociotechnical & Responsible AI seminar series, hosted in collaboration with PHAWM and the StirAI multidisciplinary research lab.
-The series started on Autumn 2024, with guest speakers from academia, industry, government, and civil society presenting about topics connecting AI & Society.
+I organize the Unhyped AI Seminars, a sociotechnical & responsible AI seminar series to improve understanding of AI and its effects on society.
+The series is a collaboration with PHAWM and the StirAI multidisciplinary research lab, with guest speakers from academia, industry, government, and civil society.

 You can check past news here.